o2r-project/o2r-bouncer/README.md

 ### Generating the client ID & secret

-See the [ORCiD Guide](https://members.orcid.org/api/accessing-public-api).
-As a redirect URI you need to set the path `/api/v1/auth/login`, relative to your base url.
+See the ORCID documentation [on accessing the public API](https://members.orcid.org/api/accessing-public-api) and [signing-in with ORCID iD](https://members.orcid.org/api/integrate/orcid-sign-in).
+As a redirect URI you need to set the path `/api/v1/auth/login`, relative to your base URL.
 We highly recommend using `https`.
 The client ID & secret then need to be provided as environment variables or directly saved to the `config/config.js` file.

 ## Slack bot